robole/eleventy-tutorials/README.md

 ### Group posts by year

-It is popular to group posts by year for a blog or archives.
+It is popular to group posts by year for a blog or archive.
 I will show you how to do this in ascending or descending order.

 ![a blog page with the posts grouped by year from newest to oldest. there are 5 posts grouped into 3 groups: 2024, 2023, and 2022.](.img/group-posts-by-year.png)